isabee07/team/README.md

 This is our first paired programming assignment.
 TEAM MEMBERS:
-Jayden, James, Quentin, Dylan, and Isa ^^
+Jayden, James, Quentin, Dylan, Isa, and Allen ^^